SteffenKn/GitHub.JS-API/README.md

 #### Constructor

-- Repo(owner: Owner, name: string, configService?: ConfigService)
+- Repo(owner: IOwner, name: string, configService?: ConfigService)
   - Parameters
     - owner
       - The owner of the repository
-      - Type: owner
+      - Type: IOwner
     - name
       - The name of the repository
       - Type: string